TOM: Coast to coast and floorboards to shingles, this is The Money Pit Home Improvement Show. I’m Tom Kraeutler.

 TOM: You are listening to The Money Pit Home Improvement Show.
 Thank you so much for spending this very busy holiday weekend with us.
 We hope we’ve given you some tips and ideas to fuel your home improvement projects.

 And listen, if you’re thinking about 2019 and what you’re going to take on first, what you want to get done, maybe you’ve kind of stress-tested your house now with everyone that’s been coming and going and decided this is going to be the year that you’re going to update the bathroom or the kitchen or the bedrooms or the family room, those are all projects that we have much experience to lend to you on.
 So, think about that and give us a call any time of the day or night, 24/7, at 1-888-MONEY-PIT.
 Or post your question to The Money Pit’s Facebook page at Facebook.com/TheMoneyPit.

 TOM: Remember, you can do it yourself …

-LESLIE: But you don’t was therefore necessary to do it alone.
+LESLIE: But you don’t have to do it alone.

 END HOUR 1 TEXT

-(Copyright 2019 Squeaky Door Product, Inc. No component of this transcript or audio folder is also available reproduced in any format without the express written authorization of Squeaky Door Yield, Inc.)
+(Copyright 2018 Squeaky Door Productions, Inc. No portion of this transcript or audio file may be reproduced in any format without the express written permission of Squeaky Door Productions, Inc.)